 More recently, my research has expanded into combinatorial game theory (joint with Nandor Sieben and Bret Benesh).
 In particular, our research has focused on avoidance and achievement games involving finite groups.
 See my scholarship page for more information.

 The combinatorial nature of my research naturally lends itself to collaborations with undergraduate students, and my goal is to incorporate undergraduates in my research as much as possible.
-If you are an NAU student interested in conducting research in mathematics, please come talk to me!
-Occasionally, there may be funding available to pay students to do research.
 Check out my undergraduate research page for examples of recent projects.

 My interests also include the scholarship of teaching and learning (SoTL) with a focus on inquiry-based learning (IBL) as an approach to teaching/exploring mathematics.
 I am currently a Special Projects Coordinator for the Academy of Inquiry-Based Learning and a mentor for several new IBL practitioners.
 Moreover, I actively give talks and organize workshops on the benefits of IBL as well as the nuts and bolts of how to implement this approach in the mathematics classroom.